Klizzy/MMM-Vrr/README.md

 ## Visualization of the scrollAfter option

-If you enable a custom width every destination text will be scrolled vertically if it has 15 or more characters.
+If you enable a custom width every destination text will be scrolled horizontally if it has 15 or more characters.

 ![Auto scroll](scrollAfter.gif)